ska-telescope/ska-low-mccs-pasd/docs/src/user/pasd_bus.rst

     - "SLOW"
     - "VSLOW"

-The ``SetSmartboxLedPattern`` controls the SMART Box service LEDs and accepts a JSON object with the following keys:
+The :py:func:`~ska_low_mccs_pasd.pasd_bus.pasd_bus_device.MccsPasdBus.SetSmartboxLedPattern` controls the SMART Box service LEDs and accepts a JSON object with the following keys:

 - *smartbox_number* - The device ID of the SMART Box being addressed.